stc/generative-art-workshop/README.md

 A convenient, beautifully written introduction on Designing Programs can be found [here](https://designingprograms.bitbucket.io/index.html).
 A more comprehensive guide on the JavaScript language can be found [here](https://javascript.info/) and there is a [cheatsheet](https://htmlcheatsheet.com/js/) that might become handy to use as a reference.
 Since we are using the [p5js](https://p5js.org/) library to display shapes, colors and motion in the canvas, make sure to check the [getting started](https://p5js.org/get-started/) section and explore the [reference](https://p5js.org/reference/) to see the capabilities of the language modules.
 There are three main concepts we are covering during the intro section:

-- variables: storing data
+- _variables_: storing data
-- functions: manipulate data
+- _functions_: manipulate data
-- events: loops, conditionals and structure
+- _events_: loops, conditionals and structure

 ### computation